 7. Turkmenistan Manat

-The Emirati dirham circulates in the UAE, and it is made up of 100 fils.
+The Emirati dirham circulates in the United Arab Emirates, and it is made up of 100 fils.
 It was unveiled on May 19, 1973, as the replacement of the Qatar and Dubai riyal.
 The UAE boasts the second biggest economy in the entire Arab world.
 Oil drives the country's economy although it has implemented many efforts to diversify its economy.
-The Emirati Dirham is worth Euro 0.217183 or USD 0.271142.
-The central Bank of the United Arab Emirates is in charge of the country’s monetary policy.
+The Emirati Dirham is worth Euro 0.24 or USD 0.27.
+The Central Bank of the United Arab Emirates is in charge of the country’s monetary policy.

 Which Are The Strongest Currencies Of Asia?